Arhitector/base/README.md

 	- scroll-pane (custom scroll)
 - the examples you may see in app/jade/example.jade
 - you may delete them from
-	- css: from app/jade/source/head.jade
+	- css: from app/css/less/all.less (//lib part)
-	- js: rom app/jade/source/footer.jade
+	- js: from app/jade/source/footer.jade
 	- css files: app/css/less/lib/jquery.[plugin name].css
 	- css files: app/js/jquery.[plugin name].js